Tubbz-alt/ChessNet-Alpha/README.md

 # ChessNet-Alpha
-An chess AI which uses stochastic descent through a GANS architecture.
+A chess AI which uses stochastic descent through a GANS architecture.

 This code IS NOT well documented, if people care to read/use it, then I will do so.